 And the last B: Barbera?
 Wines from the Barbera grape are plentiful in Piedmont (and elsewhere in Italy), and the most known DOC Barberas are Barbera d’Alba and Barbera d’Asti.
 The Barbera variety produces high yields, and the grapes make respectable wines, but it is truly only grown in secondary locations, on slopes and facing directions that make the Nebbiolo grape impractical.
 The fact is, a Barolo or Barbaresco fetches twice the price of a Barbera DOC wine (and some might say makes twice as good a wine as well), so the most favorable locations are invariably planted with Nebbiolo vines.

 A quick mention of the other most known wines in Piedmont: Dolcetto (a grape variety a bit similar to Barbera, producing a younger, slightly lighter wine, but one that is decided not sweet, despite the name); and Moscato, which in Piedmont is most famously used in the making of the sparkling spumante d’Asti (or Moscato d’Asti).

-To learn more about Italian cuisine and wines such as Barolo and Barbaresco, visit Piedmont on one of our Piedmont cooking vacations!
+To learn more about Italian cuisine and wines such as Barolo and Barbaresco, visit Piedmont on one of our cooking vacations in Italy!
 And check back on Friday for more on Piedmont food and wine.